netwerk-digitaal-erfgoed/infrastructure/k8s/README.md

 Now all that remains is to set a marker at the image:tag so flux knows what to update.
 This works on every location where there is an image, like a deployment, cronjob or stateful set.

-The format is `# {"$imagepolicy": "<policy-namespace>:<policy-name>:tag"}`, where the policy namespace should be nde, and the policy name depends on your own configuration.
+The format is `# {"$imagepolicy": "<policy-namespace>:<policy-name>"}`, where the policy namespace should be nde, and the policy name depends on your own configuration.
-The "tag" part in this indicates that only the tag should be updated.

 ```
 apiVersion: apps/v1